Srekel/the-entitytainer/README.md

 When you remove an entity, its bucket will of course be available to be used by other entities in the future.
 The way this works is that each bucket list has an index to the *first free bucket*.
 When you free a bucket, the bucket space is *repurposed* and the *previous value* of the first free bucket is stored there.
 Then the first free bucket is re-pointed to your newly freed bucket.
 I call this an *intrinsically linked bucketed slot allocator*.
 Do I really?
 No. Maybe.
 Is there a name for this?

 It's kinda neat because it's fast to "allocate" or deallocate a bucket, and yet it needs practically no memory for bookkeeping.

+## But it's not really a multimap is it?

+No, not really.
+Cause it'll complain (or ought to) if you assign the same child to two different parents.
+(Just to be clear - you can have deeper-than-one hierarchies though.)

 ## License